Tyrn/wei/the-insider-en.typ

      Bemish licked his  lips.
 He didn't  doubt that Kissur would  kill  him.
 It's stupid.
-Terence Bemish, a successful financier, half-crook half-genius, had  never  considered ending his life  in a huge city  manor  of  an Empire ex-minister -  in the manor, where not a single servant would ever blurt out anything about  his fate or, to the  opposite,  all the servants would swear that Bemish left the manor gate whole and unhurt...
+Terence Bemish, a successful financier, half-crook half-genius, had  never  considered ending his life  in a huge city  manor  of  an Empire ex-minister---in the manor, where not a single servant would ever blurt out anything about  his fate or, to the  opposite,  all the servants would swear that Bemish left the manor gate whole and unhurt...
 Nobody would ever  prove anything.
 Even Shavash  would not kill him.
 Not because he  minded  killing, but because he was a rational man and he  clearly  would not want Weia to be declared  a  place  where  foreign investors were  found with their  throats cut...
 Nothing is  cheaper than  hiring  a killer.
-But Shavash didn't kill Bemish, he  went  for  Trevis  instead - it was an  order of  magnitude more difficult and expensive...
+But Shavash didn't kill Bemish, he  went  for  Trevis  instead---it was an  order of  magnitude more difficult and expensive...

      "If I don't sell the shares  with a rake-off,"  Bemish  said, "I'll  go